To make money, you have to sell something! There is no other way to do it.

-If you have been blessed with long healthy hair, you can sell it as wigs just the same provided it has not been color treated.
+If you have been blessed with long healthy hair, you can sell it to wig makers provided it has not been color treated.

 There are many ways to make money selling photos.

-If you have always been good in taking photos, then sell them on sites like Shutterstock.com.
+If you have always been good at taking photos, then sell them on sites like Shutterstock.com.

-Every image downloaded by any user will enrich you by 25 cents.
+Every image downloaded by any user will earn you 25 cents.

-However, do take note that the website has no obligation to take in all your photos submitted, and the moneymaking capacity as obviously dependent on the popularity of individual images.
+However, do take note that the website has no obligation to take in all your photos submitted, and the moneymaking capacity is obviously dependent on the popularity of individual images.

-Nowadays, recycling system is often an integral part of waste disposal programs, especially in the city area, so the chance is better here than suburban or rural areas.
+Nowadays, recycling systems are an integral part of waste disposal programs, especially in city areas, so the chance is better here than suburban or rural areas.